Automobile

 6. It is difficult to start a diesel engine in cold weather.

-7. Diesel engines much noise than gasoline counterparts.
+7. Diesel engines make much more noise than their gasoline counterparts.

 In this guide “working principles, advantages and disadvantages of diesel engines.
 We hope you found this post useful and enjoyed the read.
 If you did, please consider sharing this post with your friends and fellow students on social media.